 35 years ago - Sue Dearbon is born.

-9 years ago - 26-year-old Sue is attacked by Doctor Light.
-Ralph quits the Justice League and becomes a full-time detective.
+9 years ago - 26-year-old Sue is attacked by Arthur Light while alone in the Justice League satellite, finding him off until the League returns.
+She and Ralph choose to quit the League and becomes a full-time detective.

 2 years ago - 33-year-old Sue & Ralph Dibny are attacked by a mysterious arsonist.
 They come out of retirement to solve the mystery.

 If you do a google image search for Sue Dibny, the very first thing you get is her rape in the pages of Identity Crisis.
 This is a character that was a beloved wife, part of an adorably loving and uplifting couple that truly supported each other.
 She was raped in a FLASHBACK, which means that event was retroactively added to her story, which meant that she had ALWAYS been a rape victim.
 I'm not saying that a person that has suffered this particular trauma can't be strong and awesome like Sue is, but to pretend that you can retcon this sort of abuse into their story without any repercussions is awful.

 Even worse, they depicted it.
 It's intensely triggery for real life victims to see this sort of thing, and it's all done to advance the story of OTHER characters.
 She is abused, and then the character is killed.
 It's intensely misogynist to use this sort of horrible character abuse to advance an unrelated story especially when you could easily tell that story without it.